seanabraham/system-exit-gradle-repro/README.md

 This is a project which exists to repro an issue with running JUnit tests with Gradle.
 When the code being tested calls System.exit, it kills the test JVM.
-What's worse, demonstrated in this repo, is that if System.exit(0) is called, the test JVM is cleanly killed, and Gradle reports a successful build even though we may have never executed many of the tests we intended too.
+What's worse, demonstrated in this repo, is that if System.exit(0) is called, the test JVM is cleanly killed, and Gradle reports a successful build even though we may have never executed many of the tests we intended to.